rinvex/laravel-menus/README.md

 - Allow extensibility with minimum or no core changes
 - Enforce consistency and straighten API to be intuitive
 - New sidebar menu feature, to treat dropdowns differently
-- Integrate with [Laravel Authorization](https://laravel.com/docs/5.5/authorization) to streamline hiding/displaying menus according to permissions
+- Integrate with Laravel [Authentication](https://laravel.com/docs/master/authentication) and [Authorization](https://laravel.com/docs/master/authorization) features to streamline hiding/displaying menus according to permissions

 ## Table of contents